 I ditched my camera for a few weeks.
-I was (and am) so emotionally exhausted with taking images and wanting approval and validation for the results.
+I was emotionally exhausted with taking images and wanting approval and validation.
 I love photography and it’s been genuinely heartbreaking to me that I can’t make some level of living from doing it.
 I’ve accepted that now.
-Virtually no one IContinue reading “Going Within”
+I have questioned myself every single day, questioned my abilityContinue reading “Going Within”

 With temperatures dropping to 0C here in the Highlands and snow resting on the mountains the landscape is looking even more dramatic than it usually does.
 Which is saying something.
 Sometimes it’s worth getting actual exposure standing outside in freezing temperatures taking photos for fours hours… Well, if you have a photography addiction like meContinue reading “Frozen: December 2020”

 After returning to Italy from Scotland it was time to get down to business.
 Some time spent out in some of the most beautiful landscapes (and I’m comparing to Scotland’s NW Highlands which are also some of the most beautiful landscapes) was exactly what I needed to bring back some sense of positivity to myContinue reading “Campo Imperatore, Italy: August-September 2020”

 Despite buying my house in Scotland in March right before lockdown, I hadn’t been able to visit it and move my worldly possessions in until July of this year.
 This involved a flight from Italy (once flights were back up and running), driving from London to stay with my family in Derbyshire and rest, thenContinue reading “Scotland – Summer 2020”

 After visiting this magical place the first time (see previous post) and finding I needed to revise my camera settings and pay more attention to the time of day I was shooting and the direction in which I was shooting the castle, we took a second trip into the mountains for a planned second shoot.Continue reading “Rocca Calascio Pt.
 Due”